Senior couple using laptop sitting on a couch.

 Here are two tasks to complete when a credit cardmember has died.

 • Stop all use of the credit card(s).
 Credit cards are no longer valid when the sole primary cardmember has passed away.
-They should not be used by you, other family members, or anyone else you know, even if it’s for a seemingly legitimate purpose, like paying for funeral costs.
-If you’re an authorized user on the account, your credit cards are no longer active and should be shredded or cut up and properly disposed.
+No one should use the card, even the executor of the estate, even if it’s for what seems like a legitimate purpose (like paying for funeral costs).
+If you’re an authorized user on the account, your credit cards are no longer active.
+You should shred or cut up the card and throw away.

 • Notify the credit card issuer of the death.
 If the primary cardmember has died, their spouse or the executor of the estate should notify the credit card company as soon as possible to close the account.
 This can help prevent unintentional use of the card.